PTruong9090/University-Degree-Planner/README.md

 # PlanBear

-PlanBear is a UCLA-style degree planning app for building quarter-based academic roadmaps, organizing multiple plans, and keeping course schedules in one place.

-The app supports both guest and authenticated usage:
+PlanBear is a quarter-based academic planner built for mapping out a UCLA-style degree roadmap.

+It lets students browse courses, drag classes into future quarters, manage multiple plans, and export a clean PDF version of their roadmap.
+The app also supports guest mode, so planning can start right away without creating an account.

+## Features

+- Quarter-by-quarter academic roadmap
+- Drag-and-drop planner with a four-year layout
+- Searchable course catalog
+- Multiple saved plans per user
-- Guest mode stores plans in browser `localStorage`
+- Guest mode with browser `localStorage`
-- Account mode stores plans in PostgreSQL through the backend
+- Account mode backed by PostgreSQL

-## What It Does

-- Browse and search a large course catalog
-- Build a four-year quarter-based plan with drag and drop
-- Create, rename, switch, and delete multiple planners
-- Use the planner without creating an account
-- Sign up with a student year: `freshman`, `sophomore`, `junior`, or `senior`
-- Show an Academic Roadmap preview on the homepage for the current quarter
+- Homepage roadmap preview for the current quarter
-- Use the signed-in student's year to choose the roadmap section
-- Fall back to `Year 1` on the homepage when the user is not signed in
+- Password reset flow
+- Contact form with Turnstile protection
-- Export plans to PDF
+- Client-side PDF export
-- Work on desktop and mobile
+- Responsive frontend for desktop and mobile

-## How The Planner Works

-### Guest mode

-- Anyone can open the planner immediately
-- Plans are saved in browser `localStorage`
-- If backend auth is unavailable, the planner falls back to guest mode

-### Account mode

-- Users can sign up and log in
-- Planner records are tied to the authenticated user
-- Saved plans are loaded from the backend
+## Current Product Shape

-- The homepage roadmap card uses the student's saved year to decide which planner year to preview
+- The homepage is focused on the academic roadmap preview

-## Academic Roadmap Card

-The homepage includes an Academic Roadmap preview that:

-- detects the current quarter from the current date
-- selects the matching planner year based on the signed-in student's year
+- Planning works in guest mode and logged-in mode
-- defaults to `year1` if the user is not signed in
+- Authenticated users can save planners to the backend
-- shows the first 3 courses in that quarter
-- shows a placeholder if there are no planned courses
-- falls back to guest planner data when the user is working locally
+- Guest users keep planners locally in the browser
+- Password reset emails and contact emails work when mailer env vars are configured
+- Cloudflare Turnstile is used on signup, login, and contact submission

-## Stack
+## Tech Stack

 ### Frontend